VAM Lerma: Style and Equipment

-The 1981 VAM Lerma was available as a single edition and carried a VAM 282 CID I6 engine with Motorcraft two-barrel carburetor, 8.0:1 compression ratio, and 266-degree camshaft designed by VAM's engineering department.
-It was rated at 132 hp at 3900 rpm and torque of 216 lb·ft of torque at 2200 rpm.
-The only transmission was the Chrysler Torqueflite A998 three-speed automatic with 3.07 rear differential gear ratio.
-The suspension consisted of a front independent design with coil springs with heavy-duty shocks and a front sway bar while the rear design incorporated leaf springs with heavy-duty shock absorbers.
-Brakes were power-assisted units with front disks and rear drums.
-The cooling system incorporated a three-line radiator, flexible seven-bladed fan, fan shroud, and coolant recovery tank.
-The car carried the same 70 liter (18.5 gallon) fuel tank as the American line.
+The 1981 VAM Lerma was available as a single edition and carried a VAM 282 CID I6 engine with a Motorcraft two-barrel carburetor, 8.0:1 compression ratio, and a 266-degree camshaft designed by VAM's engineering department.
+It was rated at 132 hp at 3900 rpm and 216 lb·ft of torque at 2200 rpm.
+The only transmission was the Chrysler Torqueflite A998 three-speed automatic with a 3.07 rear differential gear ratio.
+The suspension consisted of an independent front design with coil springs, heavy-duty shocks, and a front sway bar, while the rear incorporated leaf springs with heavy-duty shock absorbers.
+Brakes were power-assisted, with front disc brakes and rear drum brakes.
+The cooling system incorporated a three-row radiator, a flexible seven-bladed fan, a fan shroud, and a coolant recovery tank.
+The Lerma had the same 18.5 usgal fuel tank as the American line.
 Tire specification was ER78×14.